Before booking a hotel in Bali, there are a few caveats to consider, particularly when searching for accommodation online before your trip.

 Don’t get too excited if your booking description includes a welcome drink while checking in.
 Many a honeymooner has learned the hard way that “welcome drink” doesn’t always mean “cocktail.”

-Sometimes the welcome drinks are sugary, purple concoctions more appreciated by the average 8-year-old.
+The welcome drinks are often sugary concoctions better appreciated by children.
 The same applies to the “one free drink at happy hour” vouchers given out.
-Even the welcome drinks that contain alcohol may be made with arak because it's the cheapest option.
+Free welcome drinks that contain alcohol may be made with arak because it's the cheapest option.
+Avoid them.
+Arak, a low-cost local moonshine, has been responsible for numerous tourist deaths on Bali due to methanol poisoning.

 Rules Are Rules